 People with traumatic brain injuries, ALS, MS, Cerebral Palsy, Parkinson’s and Alzheimer’s all have something in common.
-They all have the right to live in an environment that is designed to accommodate everyone.
+They all have the right to live in an environment that is beneficial to everyone.
 They should be able to enjoy safety, comfort and mobility.
 All individuals deserve to be free of hindrances and without fear of injury.
 The best way to accomplish this is through universal design.

 In the world of universal design, convenience is a characteristic that meets all accessibility standards.
 This means the planning and building of physical environments are done in such a way that people of all ages, sizes, abilities and disabilities are able to benefit.
 Even though universal design is supporting use for those with disabilities, it truly benefits everyone!

-There Are Seven Principles of Universal Design
+The 7 Principles of Universal Design

 The design must be advantageous for people of various abilities.
 This is truly the heartbeat of accessibility.
 When designing or building for all users is at the forefront of the mind, the interaction will be appealing for everyone.

 This idea encourages a design that can be adaptable and customized.
 It’s all about choice!
 When people can select preferences, they enjoy a sense of freedom and independence.
 An example of this would be designing a door handle that is good for right or left-handed individuals with or without good gripping abilities or range of motion.

-This means the design can be used be everyone no matter the level of experience or current ability to concentrate.
+This means the design can be used so everyone no matter the level of experience or current ability to concentrate.
 The idea is to reduce stress and not put people on overload.
 Following this principle will reduce complications and allow for intuitive use.

 This principle indicates that the design can be interpreted by all users even those with hearing or visual disabilities.
 There must be compatibility with the equipment that individuals use.

 A universal design should be accommodating comfortable use without taxing the user by creating weakness or exhaustion.
 Repetitive actions and physical effort should be minimal.

 This is important no matter the body size, posture or mobility of the individual.
-The size and space provided should accommodate all so their approach, reach and manipulation are not hindered.
+The size and space needs to accommodate all, so their approach, reach and manipulation are not in jeopardy..
 There should be a clear line of sight for all users whether standing or seated.
 Everyone should be able to reach the components no matter their size or ability to grip.
 Space should always allow for those using wheelchairs or other devices.